 Jeffrey Fields is Associate Professor of the Practice of International Relations and Director of the Dornsife Washington DC Program at the University of Southern California.
-His research and teaching focus on U.S. foreign policy, terrorism and counterterrorism, international security, and the proliferation of weapons of mass destruction.
-His curent book is State Behavior and the Nuclear Nonproliferation Regime, which explores why states choose to support or undermine specific regime components.
+His research and teaching focus on U.S. foreign policy, diplomacy, terrorism and counterterrorism, international security, and the proliferation of weapons of mass destruction.
+His most recent book is State Behavior and the Nuclear Nonproliferation Regime, which explores why states choose to support or undermine specific regime components.
 Dr. Fields' most recent article, "Engaging Adversaries," examines U.S. diplomacy with so-called rogue states.

 Dr. Fields earned his Ph.D. in Politics and International Relations from USC.